nervosnetwork/docs.nervos.org/website/docs/basics/guides/ckb-on-windows.md

 ---
 id: ckb-on-windows
-title: CKB on Windows
+title: Build CKB on Windows
 ---

-## Build CKB on Windows 10

-**All commands should be ran as PowerShell commands.**
+**Please note that all commands should be ran as PowerShell commands.**

 ### Setup the Build Environment